How To Prevent Water Coming Through Walls

 Rising Damp

-Rising damp is one of the lesser known forms of damp that our homes can experience in some cases.
+Rising damp is one of the lesser-known forms of damp that our homes can experience in some cases.
 It is an external source of moisture that as the name would suggest, is caused when moisture rises up through the ground and into the bottom level of a property.

 The moisture travels upwards through a process called 'capillary action', sucking the ground water up through the walls and gradually rising.
 This is a relatively rare form of damp due to the existence on almost all properties of a damp proof course (DPC), which creates a water-resistant barrier to prevent this transfer of moisture.